 This guide will show some best practices for using marketing to retain hunters, anglers, and target shooters.
 Customer retention is key to R3 success.
 If you can’t keep your customer (license buyer) then you are not sustaining a business model that will last long term.
-State agencies are set up for success to be able to market to license buyers because we get so much data from users.
-We’ll learn strategies regarding how to leverage that data, and retain your hunters/anglers/shooters every year, and reduce churn.
+Below are some strategies regarding how to leverage that data, and retain your hunters/anglers/shooters every year, and reduce churn.

 Background and Benchmarks

-It’s important to start with data so that you know what trends are and who your audience is as well as setting benchmarks and goals.
-If your state is not part of the regional/national data dashboard, join.
-That is the easiest tool out there to compare your state to regional and national trends and it is completely free to become a part of (link to dashboard).
+It’s important to start with available data so that you know what trends exist and to identify who your audience is as well as setting benchmarks and goals.
+If state fish and wildlife agencies are not part of the regional/national data dashboard effort, they should join as it is the easiest tool out there to compare your state to regional and national trends.

 Retained customers are also shown to gain value over time, as Annexcloud reports that the typical return customer will spend 67% more by their third year of buying from a business than in their first six months.
 This means that long-term customer retention, not simply enticing a second purchase, will yield results that increase in profitability over time.